|

 In contrast to osteoarthritis, which affects only your bones and joints, rheumatoid arthritis can cause inflammation of tear glands, salivary glands, the lining of your heart and lungs, the lungs themselves and, in rare cases, your blood vessels.

 Although rheumatoid arthritis is often a chronic disease, it tends to vary in severity and may even come and go.
 Periods of increased disease activity — called flare-ups or flares — alternate with periods of relative remission, during which the swelling, pain, difficulty in sleeping and weakness fade or disappear.
-There are many reason for these to happen in intervals, we can provide you the guild line for you and each individual which will be different.

-| Rheumatoid Arthritis Causes: - Treatment |
+| Rheumatoid Arthritis Causes |

 Many in our research of 145 years have shown to have had history of injuries before developing RA.
 As with other forms of arthritis, rheumatoid arthritis involves inflammation of the joints.
 A membrane called the synovium lines each of your joints.
 When you have rheumatoid arthritis, white blood cells — whose normal job is to attack unwanted invaders such as bacteria and viruses — move from your bloodstream into your synovium.
 There, these blood cells appear to play an important role in causing the synovial membrane to become inflamed.